Public law data

 - This figure is 5% higher when compared with the previous financial year.

 The target length of time for completing care and supervision (s31) cases, as set out in the Public Law Outline (PLO), is 26 weeks.

 Cafcass collects data showing Case duration per quarter broken down by local authority.

 Please note: this changed from previous information provided, which was based solely on care applications.

 Cafcass produces ‘heat maps’ showing how each Designated Family Judge (DFJ) area is performing in relation to the PLO target of 26 weeks.

 - Q3 1718 DFJ Heat Map

 - Q2 1718 DFJ Heat Map

 - DFJ Duration Trend History

-Latest release: In Q2 of 2017-18 the national average for care and supervision (s31) application duration is 30 calendar weeks, this is lower than the previous two quarters which averaged at 31 weeks.
+Latest release: In Q2 of 2017-18 the national average for care and supervision (s31) application duration is 31 calendar weeks.